bisc/prospect/README.md

 ## Specification File Format

-A valid Prospect file is a txt of the following form, containing three sections separated by blank lines:
+A valid PROSPECT file is a txt of the following form, containing three sections separated by blank lines:

 ```casetype: <one of "static", "timeinvariant", or "timevariant">
 variables: <list of variable name here>